Blog

 TextAdventurer: Rust Edition

-Just as a little fun, I decided to rewrite textadventurer in Rust (demo, source).
+Just as a little fun, I decided to rewrite textadventurer in Rust, source).

 So Damn Close